 The relief is automatic, with no formal claim being required, and it cannot be restricted in order to make use of the annual capital gains tax exemption.
 (This could be done however by taking a small amount of cash into a director’s loan account, which will create a chargeable gain that can be calculated to be equal to the capital gains tax exemption).

-When the shareholders of The Smith Company Ltd eventually sell their shares, the chargeable gain will be increased by £100,000 and entrepreneurs’ relief will be available, providing all the qualifying criteria are met.
+When the shareholders of The Smith Company Ltd eventually sell their shares, the chargeable gain will be increased by £100,000.

 If you would like to discuss incorporating a business, please contact Lesley Stalker by emailing partners@rjp.co.uk